Ah yes, zoom fatigue. One of the newest phrases our world created during quarantine.

 After a morning meeting

 Did I mention the constant body aches many remote workers are feeling?
-When you have a moment of silence, stand up and stretch, roll out your muscles, or meditate.
+When you have a moment of silence, stand up and stretch, roll out your muscles, or meditate to avoid zoom fatigue.

 Take a break

 It’s easy to forget to take a break but set aside time to recharge with a healthy snack or meal.
 Run a few errands, call a friend, or my persona favorite, snuggle your pet!

 3 o’clock hits, and you need to step away from the computer to avoid zoom fatigue.
 Boost your energy by doing simple tasks like tidying up your workspace, prepping for dinner, or just do something that makes you laugh.
 Take fifteen minutes to adjust and move around before you finish up your workday.